Photo courtesy (HUD 328.04) Harvard University Archives. Used with permission.

 The First National Bank of Boston in Buenos Aires

 George 'retired' from skating as a teenager and immersed himself in his studies at Harvard College and Harvard Business School.
 He graduated with an M.B.A. from the latter in 1930, worked at the Revere Airport and toured Europe by car before accepting a position as a statistician at the First National Bank of Boston on Roque Sáenz Peña Avenue in Buenos Aires.
 He worked his way up the ladder to become the head of the bank's accounting department.
 In his role, he was responsible for personnel, purchasing, maintenance, taxes and communications for almost eight hundred people.
 In November 1933, he married Glencora Ada De Osborn.
 While living in South America, George worked to better American-Argentine relations.
 In his spare time, he enjoyed reading and playing golf.
 He passed away on February 20, 1953 in Buenos Aires at the age of forty seven, his remarkable win at the U.S. Championships in 1921 a forgotten footnote in figure skating history.

 Skate Guard is a blog dedicated to preserving the rich, colourful and fascinating history of figure skating and archives hundreds of compelling features and interviews in a searchable format for readers worldwide.
-Though there never has been nor will there be a charge for access to these resources, you taking the time to 'like' the blog's Facebook page at http://www.facebook.com/SkateGuard would be so very much appreciated.
+Though there never has been nor will there be a charge for access to these resources, you taking the time to 'like' on the blog's Facebook page at http://www.facebook.com/SkateGuard would be so very much appreciated.
 Already 'liking'?
 Consider sharing this feature for others via social media.
 It would make all the difference in the blog reaching a wider audience.
-Have a question or comment regarding anything you have read here?
-Have a suggestion for a topic related to figure skating history you would like to see covered?
+Have a question or comment regarding anything you have read here or have a suggestion for a topic related to figure skating history you would like to see covered?
 I'd love to hear from you!
 Learn the many ways you can reach out at http://skateguard1.blogspot.ca/p/contact.html.